tiewei/til/docs/architecture.md

 # Software Architecture

-This document describes the architecture of the `bridgedl` interpreter, and explains the design choices behind it.
+This document describes the architecture of the `til` interpreter, and explains the design choices behind it.

 ## Contents